alemart/surgescript/docs/tutorials/advanced_features.md

 }
 ```

-Please note: in the example above, objects spawned by `Greeter` will be children of `Greeter`.
-If you need to control the parent of the spawned object, it's usually better to write the factory as a regular function of the caller object - with code such as `parentObject.spawn(objectName)`.
+Please note: in the example above, objects spawned by the factory will be children of the factory.
+If you need the parent of the spawned object to be the caller object, then you might spawn `Greeter` as a child of the caller object and have the factory spawn `Greeting` on its parent object (i.e., the caller object).
+The code would be like this: `g = parent.spawn("Greeting")`.

 Iterators
 ---------